Milltown Institute of Theology and Philosophy: Closure

 The Milltown Institute closed at the end of July 2015.
 After the Jesuit-founded University College Dublin rejected Milltown's approaches the institution negotiated with Trinity College Dublin to continue its existence as the Loyola Institute in a centre of study, along with the Irish School of Ecumenics.
 The property in Milltown was sold and a new facility was established at Trinity College Dublin's campus in the centre of Dublin.
 Staff and faculty members who held positions until 2011, for the most part, did not continue within the new Loyola Institute.
 The final conferring of Ecclesiastical and HETAC awards took place on 2 October 2012, with NUI awards on 3 October 2012.
 The Carmelite programmes moved back to the Carmelite Institute of Britain and Ireland in Gort Mhuire in 2015, and programmes began to be awarded by Maynooth College.
-Most of the buildings at Milltown Park, some 10.5 acres of the 18 acre site, were sold in 2020.
+Most of the buildings at Milltown Park, some 10.5 acres of the 18-acre site, were sold in 2020.

 The Jesuit Library

 Since the foundation at Milltown Park of the Jesuit Schools of Philosophy and Theology, the Irish Jesuits had gathered publications, and the library finally held 140,000 volumes and over 2000 journals.
 A purpose-built Jesuit Library was opened in 1938 to house the collection.
-The Library had also increased its holdings on spirituality when the programme was run in Milltown; although some of this was transferred All Hallows from 2016, much of this library returned to Milltown to form the Spirituality Institute Library.
+The Library had also increased its holdings on spirituality when the programme was run in Milltown; in 2016 the SpIRE Library was established at Milltown Park.
+Some of the holiding from the Jesuit Library were transferred to that library which also received a donation of spirituality books from All Hallows College given that Dr Michael O'Sullivan and Dr Bernadette Flanagan ran the spirituality programmes at All Hallows College and were the co-founders of SpIRE at Milltown Park.

-Library Sale
+Library sale

 Following the closure of the Institute, books from its library were sold in London in 2017 by Sotheby's.
 The sale included rare and important books bequeathed to the Irish province of the Jesuits by the bibliophile judge William O'Brien upon his death in 1899.

-Jesuit DCU Partnership
+Jesuit-DCU partnership

 The Dublin City University Jesuit Library Partnership saw the Milltown Park Library's 140,000 volumes move to Woodlock Hall in DCU's All Hallows College Campus, where the Theology faculty is based, on a ten-year loan.

 Spirituality Institute for Research and Education (SpIRE)

 SpIRE was set up in 2016 SpIRE to raise awareness of spirituality as an applied academic discipline.
-Starting in August 2016, SpIRE in conjunction with the Waterford Institute of Technology, it delivers an MA in Applied Spirituality from All Hallows College, Dublin.
+Starting in August 2016, SpIRE in conjunction with the Waterford Institute of Technology, began to deliver an MA in Applied Spirituality from Milltown Park, Dublin.
+This MA, along with PhDs in spirituality studies are awarded by the South East Technological University (SETU) following the creation of that university in May 2022.